-We typically stay in small, independently owned 3 and 4 star hotels which reflect the character and hospitality of the surrounding alpine community.
+We typically stay in small, independently owned 3- and 4-star hotels which reflect the character and hospitality of the surrounding alpine community.
 We choose hotels that offer a great location, a high standard of comfort and quality, and a solid value to our guests.
 These inns offer a superbly satisfying mix of a welcoming atmosphere, traditional cuisine, and authentic Swiss charm.
 The only exception is the final hotel night in Zurich which is a prime location in the airport.

 You will get to travel like a local on a variety of Swiss trains and transportation every day of this tour.
 In addition to riding trains, we have an assortment of fun mountain excursions included in this tour.
 Starting on the very first day, you will travel by cable car to the top of Mt.
 Pilatus for amazing views of Lucerne and the Swiss Alps.
 You will then descend on the steepest cogwheel train for your return to Lucerne.
-The next day, you will travel by a paddle steam boat on Lake Lucerne on part of the Gotthard Panorama express route.
+The next day, you will travel by a paddle steamboat on Lake Lucerne to then train along the Gotthard Panorama express route.
 In Zermatt, you will ride the Gornergrat train for the best views of the Matterhorn mountain.
 In Gruyères, we will visit a local Chocolatier, the cheese dairy showcase, and the medieval Gruyères Castle.
-In St. Moritz, you will have several mountain excursions to choose from and from Grindelwald, we will travel by train to the Jungfraujoch which is the highest railway station in Europe.
+In St. Moritz, you will have several mountain excursions to choose from and in Grindelwald, we will travel by train to the Jungfraujoch which is the highest railway station in Europe.
 You will also have the opportunity to walk on the Aletsch glacier which is the longest glacier in the Alps.
 Be assured that there are plenty of breathtaking sights to see and visit on this tour.

-About 30 days prior to the start of the tour, we will mail out tour documents for your trip.
+About 30-45 days prior to the start of the tour, we will mail out tour documents for your trip.
 In the packet, you will receive arrival instructions, a list of hotel accommodations, Alpenwild luggage tags, plug-in adapters, and rail passes.
 Please be aware that the rail passes are the same as cash, so be sure to bring them with you and keep them in a safe place.
 Also note that if you arrive before the tour starts (or stay later), you will need to purchase additional rail tickets.
 The rail pass that we provide, only covers the tour dates.

 Certainly!
 Our Alpenwild office staff would be more than happy to assist you with any pre-or post-tour plans you may have.
 Many of our guests will arrive a day or two before the tour and others will stay on for a few days after the tour.
 We can provide you with suggestions on where to stay and what to do during these extra days.
-In addition, we can upgrade your rail pass to a 15 day pass (for a minimal charge) which will provide transportation for these extra days.
+In addition, we can upgrade your rail pass to a 15-day pass (for a minimal charge) which will provide transportation for these extra days.
 Just be sure to let us know how we can help.

 Swiss Francs is the currency in Switzerland.
 You can easily stop at an ATM machine in the airport, train station, or grocery store to withdraw Francs.
 ATM machines typically provide the best currency exchange rate as well.
 Most places do accept credit cards so you won’t need to have much cash on hand.